 How does viewing God as a father affect how you relate to him?
 What words would you use to describe God the Father?
 What steps can you take to help you know God more intimately as your father?

-Devotional by Brennan Manning found in the NIV Men’s Devotional Bible.
+Devotional by Brennan Manning from the NIV Men’s Devotional Bible.